NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q27.
 Which HEI and Advanced Clinical Practice programme is the right choice?

 An offer of funding from NHS England does not guarantee a place at the selected HEI.
 If a candidate fails to secure a place at their chosen HEI, the funding offer will be withdrawn.
+Similarly, if the individual applies to a different university from the one agreed, funding will be withdrawn.

 Requests to change the HEI after funding applications have been submitted will not be accepted and any offer of funding will be withdrawn.

-Q28 What is an NHS England Centre of Advancing Practice accredited ACP MSc course?
+Q29 What is an NHS England Centre of Advancing Practice accredited ACP MSc course?

 NHS England accredited programmes are one of the benchmark routes to recognition for practitioners and ensures a consistent level of quality across England.

-To find out if the programme you wish to complete has been accredited you should look for the Centre benchmark on the HEI prospectus or search the Centre for Advancing Practice Accredited Programmes
+To find out if the programme you wish to complete has been accredited you should look for the Centre benchmark on the HEI prospectus or search the Centre for Advancing Practice Accredited Programmes.

-Q29.
+Q30.
 What are the HEI’s admission requirements for a trainee advanced practitioner?

 Answer: Basic entry requirements for HEI courses can be found on their websites.
-The links to these can be found in Appendix 1.

 The Advancing Practice Lead must check that the trainee meets the entry criteria before submitting an application for funding.
 Special consideration may need to be given for candidates who have qualifications from overseas.
 These candidates should check in advance that their qualifications meet the entry criteria for the HEI.
+The Advanced clinical practitioner (integrated degree) for an Advanced Clinical Practitioner outlines the entry qualifications.
+Eligibility and right to work criteria for apprenticeships can be found here.

-Any questions about HEI entry requirements, course content, their application process or individual modules should be referred directly to the HEI.
+Any questions about HEI entry requirements, course content, their application process, or individual modules should be referred directly to the HEI.

-Q30.
+Q31.
 How is an application made for the HEI programme?

 Answer: Once a funding offer has been made and all required documentation completed, the trainee must submit an application to the agreed HEI.
 This should be actioned as soon as the above processes are completed.
 This is usually by the end of May after the funding window closes.

-Q31.
+Q32.
 What support can trainee advanced practitioners expect during their studying?

-Answer: All HEI programmes will be taught by lecturers and expert clinical practitioners in their field who will offer dedicated academic support and guidance and students will be allocated a named personal tutor.
+Answer: All HEI programmes will be taught by lecturers and expert clinical practitioners in their field who will offer dedicated academic support and guidance, and students will be allocated a named personal tutor.
 The HEI may also offer support through a dedicated librarian and a comprehensive student support service.
 Students also find their cohort of colleagues of immeasurable value as a support network.
 In the case of failing students, the matter would be discussed with the student in the first instance.

-Q32.
+Q33.
 What happens if the trainee discontinues their ACP MSc programme before it is completed?

-Answer: It is recognised, from time to time, some trainees may have to suspend their study e.g., for long term sickness, personal reasons etc. Where a trainee is discontinuing their studying but will be returning to complete this, and have indicated the timescales to the HEI, this is called ‘stepping off’ and NHS England will consider resuming funding when the student returns to study.
-However, these are reviewed on a case-by-case basis as it is dependent on whether the student is able to complete the course within the timescales available on their return.
+Answer: It is recognised, from time to time, some trainees may have to suspend their study e.g., for long term sickness, personal reasons etc. Where a trainee is discontinuing their studying but will be returning to complete this, and have indicated the timescales to the HEI, this is called ‘stepping

-Q33.
+Q34.
 What happens if the trainee advanced practitioner leaves the employer that NHS England is currently funding for another employer?

 Advancing Practice in the South East Region

-A guide to implementing and funding advanced practice 2024-2025 full download
+A guide to implementing and funding advanced practice 2026-2027 full download